News and events

 If you would like to attend the event to find out more about Kent’s degree programmes at any of its locations, please book your place here

-Lectures in History or Art History at the Medway campus
+Lectures at the University of Kent's Medway campus

 News and events archive

 Creative Writing Weekend in association with New Writing South

 A fascinating two days where you can immerse yourself in the world of autobiography and life history.
 Primarily for writers, this two-day event may also appeal to those with a general interest in autobiography, those considering writing in the genre, and artists.
 The topics will be stimulating and possibly controversial.
 There will be a mixture of discussion, literary examples and writing.

 Full information is available here.

 Open Event for Postgraduate Study at Tonbridge on 4 May 2016 15:00-19:00